 Therapy is an excellent first step for mild to moderate anxiety, but severe cases may require psychiatric medication management.

-2️⃣ Psychiatrist for Anxiety Treatment
+2️⃣ Psychiatrist for Anxiety Treatment in CT

 A psychiatrist is a medical doctor specializing in mental health who can diagnose anxiety disorders and prescribe medication.